A geometric mesh smoothing algorithm related to damped oscillations: The mesh smoothing algorithm based on the geometric element transformation

 \subsection{Mesh transformation for triangle and tetrahedral meshes}

 As already described at the beginning and in Sec.~\ref{s:generalization}, any triangle transformation can be used to define a triangle mesh transformation: firstly, apply the triangle transformation to every triangle element of the mesh, secondly, map the vertex onto the barycenter of its images under the triangle transformations.
 Let us be more precise: let $M_{\Delta}$ be a triangle mesh defined by the set $V=(x_0,\dots,x_{N-1})$, $x_i \in \mathbb{R}^2$ or $x_i \in \mathbb{R}^3$, of vertices, indexed in a counter-clockwise fashion, and the set $E=(\Delta_0, \Delta_1, \dots, \Delta_{n-1})$ of triangle elements $\Delta_i=(i_0,i_1,i_2)$ with $i_j \in \left\{0,\dots,N-1\right\}$.
-We define the triangle mesh algorithm~\ref{alg:TriangleMesh} in the following way:\\
+We define the triangle mesh algorithm in Algorithm~\ref{alg:TriangleMesh}.\\

-\begin{rem} It has been proven to be more efficient to iterate each element three times before taking the barycenters and updating the mesh vertices. \end{rem} One can also adapt the algorithm in order to smooth quadrilateral meshes:\\
+\begin{rem} \begin{enumerate} \item It has been proven to be more efficient to iterate each element three times before taking the barycenters and updating the mesh vertices. \item With the abbreviatory expression \emph{Apply boundary constraints} we summarize different method to conserve the shape of the meshed object: vertices on the boundary of a planar mesh are projected onto the boundary after the iteration.
+Vertices on the surface or on feature lines of volume meshes are fixed. \end{enumerate} \end{rem} One can also adapt the algorithm in order to smooth quadrilateral meshes.
+We define this smoothing algorithm in Algorithm~\ref{alg:quadmesh}.\\